tombruijn/rails-minimal-duplicate-error-script/README.md

 This test app illustrates the difference between the development and production environments and how the errors are reported to error subscribers.

 - In development, it reports the `ActionView::Template::Error` error.
-- In production, it reports both the `NoMethodError` error.
+- In production, it reports the `NoMethodError` error.

 ```
 # Start in development environment